 Home School Applicant Guidelines

 Penn welcomes and encourages applications from a growing number of Home School students.
 We enjoy getting to know academically talented and often courageous pioneers who chart non-conventional academic paths.
-As part of Penn’s holistic evaluation process, home school applicants are asked to review the Application Tips below and to complete all sections of the Common Application and Penn Writing Supplement.
+As part of Penn’s holistic evaluation process, home school applicants are asked to review the Application Tips below and complete all sections of the application and Penn-specific Essay.

 More information is better… In the Secondary School Report and elsewhere in your Penn application, please share your motivations for choosing a rigorous home school journey.
 Why did you or your family seek home schooling as an option for your education?
 Describe your curriculum in detail and tell us how you, your family or oversight group have organized your pursuit of knowledge across core academic disciplines including humanities, math, social and natural sciences, and foreign languages.
 How has being home schooled helped you grow intellectually and personally or enhanced your opportunities for learning?
 The aim is to help the admissions committee understand how you have worked to “demonstrate mastery” and “distinguish excellence” across the curriculum.
 Anything you or your academic supervisor can do to explain and contextualize your educational circumstances can only be helpful in the Penn admissions process.